June 7, 2021

 Innovative thinking and strategic decisions defined Corporate Legal’s COVID-19 strategy.
-Most everyone faced an initial cut in outside counsel spend, which resulted in the inevitable increase in in-house counsel’s workload, but smart law departments began using technology to solve new inefficiencies and remedy cost concerns.
+Most everyone faced an initial cut in outside counsel spend, which resulted in the inevitable increase in in-house counsel’s workload, but smart law departments began using technology to solve new inefficiencies.
 It has been the perfect storm to encourage legal to embrace, not fear, new technology and the industry has proven its resilience with smart choices that are evident in the recent survey conducted by the Corporate Legal Operations Consortium (CLOC).
 Participants responded from 200 organizations across more than 22 industries and 21 countries.

 The in-depth report highlights current and future industry trends, as well as insights into what corporate leaders are interested in and working on.
 We read through it and wanted to share what we found interesting.
 Here are four key points where Corporate Legal made the most significant changes this past year: